Premier League Peacock: How to watch fixtures on NBC Sports in USA

 Our studio host Rebecca Lowe explains exactly how it will all work and how you can sign up in the video above, with more details about Peacock on the link above.

+Premium has more than 20,000 hours of content; free has about 13,000 hours.
+All versions of Peacock will stream in 4K/HDR.
+For more on Peacock, click here,

-Here are the Premier League Peacock games this week as we give you a taste of what is to come.
+Here are the Premier League Peacock games this week as we give you a taste of what is to come for the Premier League.

 Premier League on Peacock schedule